Determine Your Needs

 Infographics are created by graphic artists.

-I maintain relationships with professionals in various areas of expertise if you don't have access to your own.
+I maintain relationships with professionals in various areas of expertise including graphic artists, photographers, etc.